pygame/pygame/docs/reST/ref/freetype.rst

       If set True, then when rendering to an existing surface, the position is taken to be that of the text origin.
 Otherwise the render position is the top-left corner of the text bounding box.

+   .. attribute:: pad

+      | :sl:`padded boundary mode`
+      | :sg:`pad -> bool`

+      If set True, then the text boundary rectangle will be inflated to match that of font.Font.
+Otherwise, the boundary rectangle is just large enough for the text.

    .. attribute:: ucs4